-De - Modifying hardware on doors, - ÿ Modifying areas in front of entrance and exit doorways, and - ÿ Grading the ground to provide access to the residence
+- Modifying stairways. - Adding handrails or grab bars anywhere (whether or not in bathrooms). - Modifying hardware on doors. - Modifying areas in front of entrance and exit doorways. - Grading the ground to provide access to the residence.

 Only reasonable costs to accommodate a home to a disabled condition are considered medical care.
 Additional costs for personal motives, such as for architectural or aesthetic reasons, are not medical expenses.